Skip to main content

 The epidemiological and preclinical data regarding the GH/IGF-1 axis and cancer risk present a complex picture.
 While in vitro and in vivo models often demonstrate pro-proliferative and anti-apoptotic effects of GH and IGF-1, leading to theoretical concerns, large-scale clinical surveillance studies and meta-analyses generally provide reassurance regarding the safety of GHRT in GH-deficient cancer survivors.

-A meta-analysis of multiple studies, for instance, concluded that GHRT in adults (GHD) was not associated with an increased risk of primary tumor occurrence or recurrence.
+A meta-analysis of multiple studies, for instance, concluded that GHRT in adults with growth hormone deficiency (GHD) was not associated with an increased risk of primary tumor occurrence or recurrence.
 This apparent discrepancy highlights the challenge of translating isolated cellular mechanisms into whole-organism clinical outcomes, where numerous confounding factors and compensatory mechanisms exist.

 One notable area of discussion centers on the risk of secondary neoplasms, particularly meningiomas, in childhood cancer survivors who received cranial radiotherapy.
 Studies indicate a slight increase in meningioma incidence in this specific cohort; however, this elevation is primarily attributed to the prior radiation exposure, a known risk factor, rather than a direct causal effect of GH therapy itself.
 Genetic predispositions and the cumulative impact of prior oncological treatments further complicate the interpretation of these findings.